wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 A common explanation of what Consul does references three technical categories:

-> "Consul is a datacenter runtime that provides 1) service discovery, 2) configuration, and 3) orchestration."
+> "Consul is a datacenter runtime that provides 1) service discovery, 2) network segmentation, and 3) orchestration."

+This is explained here.

 <hr />